mbbatukan/mbbatukan.github.io/mywebsite/source/project/completed/data_wrangling_julia.md

 df_airbnb = DataFrame(CSV.File("airbnb.csv"))
 ```

-The first/last 5 rows of the dataframe can be printed with following commands:
+The first or last five rows of the dataframe can be printed with the following commands:
 * Python: `df_airbnb.head(5)` and `df_airbnb.tail(5)`
 * Julia: `first(df_airbnb, 5)` and `last(df_airbnb, 5)`